dementive/SublimePlus/README.md

 # File Icons

-All 3 of the themes in this plugin support file icon customization via the ```A File Icon``` package found here:
+The 2 themes in this plugin support file icon customization via the ```A File Icon``` package found here:

 https://packagecontrol.io/packages/A%20File%20Icon